loyd0/shore-qual/README.md

 * External / Internal Link resolver component
 * Added Anchor Links package for gatsby that allows easy scroll to page section
 * Addded React Cookies Package - see `https://www.npmjs.com/package/react-cookie-consent` for details
+* Added netlify Toml to allow plugins and redirects
+    * All content is commented out, so uncomment to begin